akruszewski/gibl/manuscript/chapter4.md

 (require racket/serialize)
 ```

+#### 4.2.1.1.
+Peer context structure

+We will implement structures that will hold information about the peers so that we will have a reference to send data to the correct channels.

-The `peer-info` structure contains an IP and a port:
+To start, the `peer-info` structure contains an IP and a port of a peer:

 ```racket
 (struct peer-info